 For winter sports fans, think outside the box and purchase a new pair of electric socks, a heavy duty scarf, or earmuffs for the snowboarders or skiers on your list.
 For football fans especially, consider tailgating party gear, barbecue equipment, OR how about the latest NFL cheerleaders calendar?

 Whether their sport is baseball, football, basketball or hockey, think ahead and plan on buying tickets to their favorite sporting events.
 Depending on your budget, a full season pass is top of the line, so consider asking a few friends to chip in for it as a group gift.

 Are they into collectibles or sports memorabilia?
 Check the Web for information on auctions and collections, or browse their favorite sports team site for items of particular interest you know they'll love.
-For couch potatoes, a universal remote will be highly appreciated or, again, depending on your budget -- consider a new recliner, a hi-def flatscreen TV, TIVO, or a subscription to their favorite premium sports channel.
+For couch potatoes, a universal remote will be highly appreciated or, again, depending on your budget -- consider a new recliner, a hi-def flatscreen TV, or a subscription to their favorite premium sports channel.